 5. Candidates are required to complete a BCI each year in order to participate in practicum experiences.

-3. Recommendation to continue from course instructors and clinical instructors.

 Records of students who do not maintain good standing or who receive a Recommendation to Continue with Concerns are reviewed by the departmental retention committee.
 Students may be dismissed from the program.
 Appeal of a decision to dismiss a student is made to the dean of the Feinstein School of Education and Human Development.

 Course Requirements